rezaamini-ir/easypanel/docs/manage-administrators.md

 ## Authentication Strategy

-There is no login or registration page to logging in to your account, so to access the `/admin` route, first you have to login into your account in the way which you want.
+There is no login or registration page to log in to your account, so to access the `/admin` route, first, you have to login into your account in the way which you want.
-Then define a user as administrator to access the EasyPanel route.
+Then define a user as an administrator to access the EasyPanel route.

 ## Create an Administrator

-To define a user as administrator you have to execute this command:
+To define a user as an administrator you have to execute this command:
 ```shell
 php artisan panel:add [user_id]
 ```